sayheekim/export-microservice/ReadMe.md

 -   The Flask server is running on the URL provided in Step 5 above. (http://127.0.0.1:8000), and has two endpoints (/'/csv' and '/json').
 -   While the service is running, you can trigger the "csv export" service with a HTTP GET request to the '/csv' path.
-    (Visit "http://127.0.0.1:8000/csv" in your browser, or send a GET request from your own program)
+    (You can simply visit "http://127.0.0.1:8000/csv" in your browser, or send a GET request from your own program)
 -   While the service is running, you can trigger the "json export" service with a HTTP GET request to the '/json' path.
 (Visit "http://127.0.0.1:8000/json" in your browser, or send a GET request from your own program)

 # How to Receive Data

 -   Once the service is triggered at an endpoint, it will automatically send the export file back to the client.
--   You will be prompted to save the export, which will be in .csv or .json file, depending on which endpoint was requested.
+-   You should automatically be prompted to save the export, which will be in .csv or .json file, depending on which endpoint was requested.
+-   You can also customize the names the files will be downloaded as, by changing the "download_name" parameter in the send\_\_file() methods inside export-service.py.

+# Additional Notes

--   Once you have your own MongoDB database set up, you must replace the values of MONGO_URI, DB_NAME, and COLLECTION_NAME variables in export-service.py to retrieve data from your database.
-Currently it is retrieving data from my personal database.
+-   Once you have your own MongoDB database set up, replace the values of MONGO_URI, DB_NAME, and COLLECTION_NAME variables in export-service.py to retrieve data from your database.
+(Currently it is retrieving data from my personal database.)